 GROUP 3 (SECONDARY STUDY GROUP 2; ODRS > 25): Patients receive combination chemotherapy as in group 2, arm II followed by hormonal therapy as in group 1.

 Patients in all groups who have had breast-conservation surgery are also treated with radiotherapy.
 Radiotherapy should begin within 4 weeks of registration for patients receiving hormonal therapy alone or within 8 weeks after completion of chemotherapy.
-Patients participating in NSABP and/or RTOG partial irradiation trial(s) may receive partial breast radiation.
+Patients participating in National Surgical Adjuvant Breast and Bowel Project (NSABP) and/or Radiation Therapy Oncology Group (RTOG) partial irradiation trial(s) may receive partial breast radiation.

 Tissue obtained at surgery (performed prior to study entry) is examined by the Oncotype DX Recurrence Score Assay and other assays to correlate response with various biomarkers.
 Patients may complete quality-of-life assessments at baseline and at 3, 6, 12, 24, and 36 months.